nemonemonee/denoise-then-classify/README.md

 In the repository, the "models.py" file contains the source code for all the utilized models.
 The "main.ipynb" notebook provides an easy way to reproduce all experiments.
 [Link to Github Repository](https://github.com/nemonemonee/denoise-then-classify/tree/main)

 ### 1. Introduction
+Adversarial attacks in machine learning are crafted by introducing a subtle amount of noise, imperceptible to the human eye, but powerful enough to deceive models into making incorrect classifications.
+In this project, I want to examin the hypothesize that if the models that are robust to noise can exhibit enhanced resilience in adversarial scenarios, since the source of domain shift made by adversarial examples is just noise.
 ### 2. Procedures
 #### 2.1.
 Model I: Baseline
 This model is designated as the Baseline Classifier.
 It is trained exclusively with clean images and features an architecture consisting of a Convolutional Neural Network (CNN) followed by a Transformer encoder and a linear output head.